 After the event, I would simply sell my bridesmaid dress online, just like I did my own wedding dress.

-I have a canvas purse that I have owned since high school, the “nice” Marc Jabob’s handbag my husband got me 10 years ago, and a super awesome diaper bag (8 years old) which has since been converted into a camera bag for my blog!
+I have a canvas purse that I have owned since high school, the “nice” Marc Jabob’s handbag my husband got me 10 years ago, and a super awesome diaper bag (8 years old) that has since been converted into a camera bag for my blog!

 Proof that if you take care of things they can last a LONG time!